Pittsburgh Three Rivers Regatta: 1988 Accident

+The Kinks

+On August 7, 1993, The Kinks were playing in the nearby I.C.
+Light Amphitheater.
+After contending with noises from the regatta, and particularly a firework set, lead singer Ray Davies improvised a song called "Regatta My Ass".

 Results

 1979

 Held August 11 & 12 and hosted the "Mid-America Sternwheeler Race" with finishing line being the Smithfield Street Bridge.

 2008

 Cancellations

-On July 30, 2019, board members of the Three Rivers Regatta announced that the Regatta, scheduled for August 2nd to 4th 2019, would not be held, citing the failure of the event's promoter to obtain necessary permits and insurance, as well as the money it still owed from earlier Regattas to, among others, the state of Pennsylvania for the use of Point State Park, and both the city of Pittsburgh and the Allegheny County Sheriff's Office for providing security.
+On July 30, 2019, board members of the Three Rivers Regatta announced that the Regatta, scheduled for August 2 to 4 2019, would not be held, citing the failure of the event's promoter to obtain necessary permits and insurance, as well as the money it still owed from earlier Regattas to, among others, the state of Pennsylvania for the use of Point State Park, and both the city of Pittsburgh and the Allegheny County Sheriff's Office for providing security.
 Bankruptcy hearings for the event's promoter continued into 2020, and the Regatta was also cancelled for 2020 and 2021.